 I would like to reiterate one last time while concluding this in-depth discussion: there is no single, CSPO or ICP-APO, better option or certification the way it is often presented.

-The optimal alternative relies on your career path as well as your immediate context, your organizational culture and environment.
+The optimal alternative relies on your product owner career path as well as your immediate context, your organizational culture and environment.

 Your educational certification should be guided by the following key points: